 Vermont's goal of reducing the number of large truck and passenger carrier crashes is consistent with FMCSA's goal.
-In this Crash Reduction Goal, Vermont will concentrate on crash reduction in the highest three counties.
-During the previous Crash Reduction Goal, Washington County only had 22 crashes from January 1, 2012-June 30, 2015.
-Therefore, Washington County will be removed.
-Vermont will concentrate enforcement efforts on Chittenden County, Windsor County, and Windham County.
-By concentrating on these three high crash counties, it will allow Inspectors to broaden their patrols in an effort to affect more of the state and hopefully reduce the total number of crashes statewide.
-Data from Vermont Electronic Crash Repository (WebCrash) shows that out of 14 counties in Vermont, these three counties account for 46% of the total CMV recordable crashes statewide (200 of 432 crashes from January 1, 2012-June 30, 2015).
-Vermont averages 207 crashes per year (CY2012-CY2014).
-These will be the baselines used for future measurement.
-During this baseline period, there doesn't seem to be any trend for specific days or times that are consistently reflected as high crash days or times.
-Crashes are occurring every day of the week at all different hours.
+In this Crash Reduction Goal, Vermont will concentrate on crash reduction statewide.
+By concentrating enforcement efforts statewide, it will allow Inspectors to broaden their patrols in an effort to affect more of the state and hopefully reduce the total number of crashes statewide.
+Vermont averages 220 crashes per year (CY2016-CY2019).
+This will be the baselines used for future measurement.
+During this baseline period, there doesn't seem to be any trend for specific days or times that are consistently reflected as high crash days, times, road type, or location.
+Crashes are occurring every day of the week at all different hours on all roadway types.

 Crash reports uploaded to the Vermont Electronic Crash Repository can be monitored to see if any crash trends appear throughout this objective.
-If trends appear, directed patrols will target those trends.
+If trends appear, directed patrols will be scheduled to target those trends.